rovaughn/platform-docs/platform/manual/auth/authentication/index.rst

 .. _providers:

-Authentication methods a.k.a.
-Providers
+Authentication methods a.k.a. providers
 =======================================

-Hasura Auth has support for multiple ways to authenticate (ie: login/register) a user. e.g. username-based, email-based, mobile-based, social logins, etc.
+Hasura auth has support for multiple ways to authenticate (i.e. login/register) a user. e.g. username-based, email-based, mobile-based, social logins, etc.

-Hasura Auth calls each authentication method a **"provider"**.
+Hasura auth calls each authentication method a **"provider"**.

 You can :doc:`enable/disable providers <configure-auth-methods>` in your auth configuration.
 Once a provider is enabled you can use them to signup your users. **You can have multiple providers enabled at the same time.**

-Also, if you have an **existing custom authentication system** you can create a :doc:`custom provider <providers/custom-provider>` and configure it with Hasura Auth.
+Also, if you have an **existing custom authentication system** you can create a :doc:`custom provider <providers/custom-provider>` and configure it with Hasura auth.

-The following providers come by default with Hasura Auth:
+The following providers come by default with Hasura auth:

 .. list-table::
    :header-rows: 1